 If the audit report finds that there are minor to moderate deficiencies, the Law Society sets out in the report reasonable deadlines by which the deficiencies must be corrected to the satisfaction of Law Society management.
 In such cases, a college may, prior to the stated deadlines, request additional time to remedy deficiencies.
 Such request must be in writing and set out the reasons for the additional time required.
 Law Society management reviews the written request and responds in writing.
 The request may or may not be granted, depending on the reasons for the request, the length of additional time required, the severity of the deficiencies, the impact of the deficiencies on students in the program, and the relevance of the deficiencies to the Law Society’s obligation to govern legal service providers in the public interest.
 If a college indicates that it refuses to remedy the deficiencies or if it fails to do so by the deadline or any agreed extension of the deadline, Law Society management may recommend revocation of the program’s accredited status.

-If the audit report finds that there are serious deficiencies that cast doubt on the college’s ability to deliver its program to an appropriate standard, the Law Society sets this out in the report and notifies the college that Law Society management may recommend suspension of a program’s status as an accredited program unless the deficiencies are corrected to the satisfaction of the Executive Director, Organizational Strategy and Professional Competence.
+If the audit report finds that there are serious deficiencies that cast doubt on the college’s ability to deliver its program to an appropriate standard, the Law Society sets this out in the report and notifies the college that Law Society management may recommend suspension of a program’s status as an accredited program unless the deficiencies are corrected to the satisfaction of the Executive Director, Professional Development and Competence.

 If the audit report finds that there are grave deficiencies that indicate that the college cannot or will not deliver its program to an appropriate standard, the Law Society sets this out in the report and notifies the college that Law Society management may recommend that the program’s status as an accredited program be revoked.